TiagoLuz9292/devops_setup/README.md

 - **IAM Roles and Policies**: For managing permissions and access controls.
 - **Monitoring and Logging**: Using Grafana, Loki, Promtail, and Prometheus.

-## Architecture Diagram

-*Include an architecture diagram here illustrating the setup.*

 ## Setup and Installation